Fire in Mumbai residential building kills at least 4 people

-NEW DELHI (AP) — A fire in a residential building in the Indian city of Mumbai has killed at least four people.
+NEW DELHI (AP) — A fire broke out in a residential building in the Indian city of Mumbai early Thursday, killing four people.

-Fire officer S. Pawar says the third and fourth floors of the building were engulfed before six fire engines extinguished the blaze in an hour early Thursday.
+Fire officer S. Pawar said the third and fourth floors of the five-story building were engulfed before six fire engines extinguished the blaze in an hour.

+A New Delhi television news channel said seven people suffered burns and were taken to a hospital.

-Media reports said firefighters rescued 11 people.
-The cause was being investigated.
+Firefighters rescued 11 people trapped on the floors affected by the fire.
+The cause was being investigated, Pawar said.

 Most Read Stories